open-feature/spec/specification/glossary.md

 ### Transaction Context Propagator

-An SDK-compliant implementation which stores and returns transaction specific evaluation context.
-A transaction can be something like a thread or web request.
+An SDK-compliant implementation which stores and returns transaction-specific evaluation context.
+A _transaction_ might be a web request or application event, which carries it's own contextual data in thread or continuation storage.

 ### Evaluating Flag Values